Injunction of the Inadmissibility on Public Charge Grounds Final Rule

 Therefore, we will apply the public charge final rule to all applications and petitions postmarked or submitted electronically on or after Feb.
 24, 2020, including pending applications and petitions.
 If you send your application or petition by commercial courier (for example, UPS, FedEx, or DHL), we will use the date on the courier receipt as the postmark date.

 We will not re-adjudicate any applications and petitions that were approved following the issuance of the July 29, 2020, injunction continuing until the date of this notice.

 If you filed your Form I-485, Application to Register Permanent Residence or Adjust Status, after Feb.
 24, 2020, you may be required to file Form I-944, Declaration of Self-Sufficiency.
-If we receive a Form I-485 before Oct.
+If we receive a Form I-485 on or before Oct.
 13, 2020, that does not have all required forms and evidence, we will request any missing forms and evidence.
 After Oct.
 13, 2020, we will reject your Form I-485 if you do not include the required forms and evidence with Form I-485 at the time of filing.